ericheep/ethel-agnes-vera/README.md

 ![miap](miap-image.png)

-An example of a point moving from the lower left corner of a five by three grid of nodes.
+An example of a point moving from the lower left corner of a five by seven grid of nodes.
 The circles represent the nodes and their radius represents their gain value.

 ![speaker-enclosure](speaker-enclosure-image.jpg)